LuisMiCa/IRsmallDecoder/README.md

 <sup>(Source: https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/)</sup>

-If you're not sure about how to connect the IR Sensor to the Arduino, go to: [Details about the sensor connection](#appendix-b---ir-sensor-connection-details) at the end of this document.
+If you're not sure about how to connect the IR Sensor to the Arduino, go to: [IR sensor connection details](#appendix-b---ir-sensor-connection-details) at the end of this document.

 ## Installing the the library
 - Navigate to the [Releases page](https://github.com/LuisMiCa/IRsmallDecoder/releases);